sturmsworth/react-starting-template/README.md

 - MyNav - bootstrap Nav with dark theme, this is just designed to be placeholder
 - App - standard App component, moved into the components folder and wired up for react-router-dom.
   Add more routes as needed.
+- ./utils/firebase.js - contains necessary files for firebase connectivity.
+Just edit the templates with the provided info after creating a new firebase project and you're good to go!
+- ./utils/firebase-api.js - create frontend firebase api here

 ## Todo

-- Create a Utils folder for Firebase APIs and connections and follow Firebase documentation as necessary.
-- Add template for Context API
-- Add template for Firebase API
 - Create HOCs for commonly-used React-Bootstrap components

 ## React Documentation